sgsbucket/animan-doc/docs/animan/member_preference.md

     </ScreenshotMark>
 </Screenshot>

-There are two notifications options for each Show that can be enabled/disabled:
+There are two notification options for each Show that can be enabled/disabled:

 - Renderman Notifications

   Notifications are sent when:

   1. A Cut-up's upload is complete (sent to Admin users).
-  1. A preview has been rendered (sent to the Member/Supervisor of that resource/shot).
+  1. A preview has been rendered (sent to the Member/Supervisor of that Resource/Shot).

 - Stage Notification